encse/adventofcode/2023/Day24/README.md

 I went looking around in others' solutions until I found a good one that is easy to follow.

-The idea is that we try to guess the speed of our stone (a for loop), then supposing that it is the right velocity create a new reference frame that moves with that speed.
+The idea is that we try to guess the speed of our stone (a for loop), then assuming that it is the right velocity create a new reference frame that moves with that speed.
 The stone doesn't move in this frame, it has some fixed coordinates somewhere.
 Now transform each particle into this reference frame as well.
 Since the